cloudmine/CloudMineSDK-JavaScript/README.md

 ## Documentation

-Detailed documentation, tutorials and code samples are on our developer site: https://cloudmine.io/docs/js.
+Detailed documentation, tutorials and code samples are on our developer site: https://cloudmine.io/docs/#/javascript.

-Direct link to API reference documentation: https://cloudmine.io/js-docs/symbols/WebService.html.

 Also check out the [examples](https://github.com/cloudmine/cloudmine-js/tree/master/examples) included with the repository.